metallicamx/memorama/README.md

 I've already uploaded index.php.

 This first step have in one file the initial <b>.css</b> and <b>.js</b> components.
-Althought the file is a <b>.php</b> type file doesn't include any functionality from PHP library so you can rename it as <b>.html</b> type to look how does it work in your browser in this first advance.
+Althought the file is a <b>.php</b> type file doesn't include any functionality from PHP library so you can rename it as <b>.html</b> type to look, in your browser, how does it work in this first advance.

 Cheers!